 The cash flow hedge reserve represents the cumulative portion of gains or losses on hedging instruments deemed effective in cash flow hedges.
 The cumulative deferred gain or loss on the hedging instrument is reclassified to profit or loss only when the hedged transaction affects profit or loss.
-During the year there was a mark-to-market gain of R119.3 million (2015: R105.2 million) and R128.4 million was recycled to profit or loss (2015: R59.1 million).
-R63 million (2015: R44.6 million) of the recycled gains are included in cost of merchandise sold and R65.4 million (2015: R14.5 million) are included under employment costs.
-R49.2 million loss (2015: R27.2 million gain) will be recycled to profit or loss in 2017 relating to forward exchange contracts and R40.1 million gain (2015: R18.9 million gain) will be recycled to profit or loss as and when the related employment costs affect profit or loss relating to the equity derivative hedge.
+During the year there was a mark-to-market gain of R48.3 million (2016: R119.3 million) and a net gain of R66.2 million was recycled to profit or loss (2016: R128.4 million).
+R57.6 million loss (2016: R63 million gain) of the amount recycled is included in cost of merchandise sold and R123.8 million gain (2016: R65.4 million gain) is included under employment costs.
+R2.2 million gain (2016: R49.2 million loss) will be recycled to profit or loss in 2018 relating to forward exchange contracts and R19.1 million gain (2016: R40.1 million gain) will be recycled to profit or loss as and when the related employment costs affect profit or loss relating to the equity derivative hedge.